antbro123/kickstarter-analysis/README.md

-# Kickstarting with Excel
+# Kickstarting Analysis for Client: Louise

 ## Project Overview and Purpose
 -	Completing a review of Kickstarter data containing different campaigns to form the basis of a recommendation to our client Louise.
--	Louise is looking for a summary of this analyzed data that will inform and support her decision to launch her own venture.
+Louise is looking for a summary of this analyzed data that will inform and support her decision to launch her own venture.
 Key datasets reviewed will be launch dates, and funding goals.

 ## Analysis